INTERNATIONAL CURRENT STUDENTS

 Restoration of temporary resident status

-Work-integrated learning/Co-op work permit
+Work-integrated learning and co-op work permit

 A co-op work permit is an open work permit which can be issued with MacEwan listed as the employer for work related to your studies.
 In cases where several work periods are required throughout your program, the work permit will be issued for the validity of your study permit.
 A co-op work permit does not authorize you to work off campus unless the placement was arranged by MacEwan University.